JinleLiu/InsightGPT/README.md

 ## 🛠️ Installation

 InsightGPT is adapted for the transportation domain based on GLM-4V-9b.
 The entire fine-tuning process is supported by the Swift platform.
-Therefore, before using InsightGPT, Swift must be installed first.
+Therefore, before using InsightGPT, Swift must be installed first.You can seek the latest version installation in [ms-swift](https://github.com/modelscope/ms-swift), or download the "swift" folder from our repository and follow the steps below for installation.

 SWIFT runs in the Python environment.
 Please ensure your Python version is higher than 3.8.